How Many Legs Does A Jellyfish Have

 The use of jellyfish collagen in various applications is another emerging trend.
 Jellyfish collagen, similar to collagen found in mammals, is being investigated for its potential use in cosmetics, wound healing, and tissue engineering.
 Jellyfish collagen is abundant, sustainable, and less likely to cause allergic reactions compared to mammalian collagen, making it an attractive alternative.

-Furthermore, advancements in technology are enabling researchers to study jellyfish in new and innovative ways.
-For example, underwater robots equipped with cameras and sensors are being used to observe jellyfish behavior in their natural habitat.
+What's more, advancements in technology are enabling researchers to study jellyfish in new and innovative ways.
+Worth adding: for example, underwater robots equipped with cameras and sensors are being used to observe jellyfish behavior in their natural habitat.
 Genetic sequencing techniques are also being used to study the evolutionary relationships between different jellyfish species.

 These trends and developments highlight the growing importance of jellyfish research.
 As our oceans continue to change, it is crucial to understand these fascinating creatures and their role in the marine ecosystem.